 Incident DetailsCause of Death:

 As Sheriff Oglesby approached, one of the three suspects ran from the train, up the railroad tracks north from Pearl Street in Winamac.
 The other two suspects stood their ground.
-Both men fired shots at Sheriff Oglesby and the sheriff returned fire.
-The second suspect attempted to run from the scene and was hit below the left shoulder by one of Sheriff Oglesby's bullets as he climbed a fence.
-The third suspect fired again at the sheriff, this time hitting him in the chest, however, before he could escape he was shot in the abdomen by Sheriff Oglesby.
+Both men fired shots at Sheriff Oglesby and he returned fire.
+The second suspect attempted to run from the scene and was shot below the left shoulder as he climbed a fence.
+The third suspect fired again, this time hitting the sheriff in the chest, however, before he could escape he was shot in the abdomen by return gunfire.

 Sheriff Oglesby was taken to his home where he died several hours later in the company of his family.
 A posse was quickly deputized and set out after the bandits.
 Two suspects were found wounded in a cornfield just north of Winamac and surrendered without incident.
 The third suspect was captured along the tracks north of Winamac.

 The suspect who killed Sheriff Oglesby later died of his wounds.
 One of the other suspects was convicted of second-degree murder and sentenced to life in prison.
 Both suspects were convicted of the store burglary and sentenced to 10 to 20 years in prison.

 Sheriff Oglesby was in his second term and survived by his wife, three children, parents and two sisters.